pyastrx/pyastrx/docs/source/examples.rst

 .. code:: yaml

-    "//defaults/body/Global":
-        name: "mutable-defaults"
+    "//FunctionDef/body/Global":
+        name: "Global keyword being used"
-        description: "Can create bugs that are hard to find"
+        description: "Creates side effects that are hard to track"
-        severity: "error"
+        severity: "info"
+        use_in_liner: false
-        why: "bad practice"
+        why: ""

 Unnecessary global keyword in function